wncc/WnCC/_pages/soc-faq.md

 </p>

 <h3 style="font-weight: 900;">Can I submit more than one proposal?</h3>
 <p>Yes, you surely can.
-Just fill the <a target = "_balnk" href="https://docs.google.com/forms/d/e/1FAIpQLScF3u5o_D-6G4E8-jl5ftqDN27tLpnAmR5ThE81OKrMHuFzuQ/viewform" >Padawan form</a> multiple times with links to your proposals.
+Just fill the <a target = "_balnk" href="https://forms.gle/k9AgtYfcaa738Hbn6" >Mentee form</a> multiple times with links to your proposals.
 But you'll be selected for only one project.
 </p>

 <h3 style="font-weight: 900;">Can I mentor more than one project?</h3>
 <p>Yes, you can.
-Just fill the <a target = "_balnk" href="https://docs.google.com/forms/d/e/1FAIpQLSd57osi_wuufUt9caLo5q3QFXNzjXBhcuaKtj2RTK5OG5JFfw/viewform" >Master form</a> multiple times.
+Just fill the <a target = "_balnk" href="https://forms.gle/sDqEkrGi6KuLs146A" >Mentor form</a> multiple times.
 Note that you would have to put in more time if you plan to mentor ultiple projects.
 Mentoring can take up a minimum of 4-5 hours per week for one project.
 </p>

 <h3 style="font-weight: 900;">How should I contact the mentor?</h3>